Published: April 06, 2022 • Updated: January 03, 2023 • 2 min read

 Entering Ex mode.
 Type "visual" to go to Normal mode.

-And so, exit “Ex” mode with
+And so, exit “Ex” mode by tying

 “Ex” mode is the mode of Vim that I know the least about.
 I’ve been using Vim for close to a decade, and I’ve really never see it in use.
-I’d love to know who is using it and why.

 What are your thoughts on this?
 Let me know!